nachocaru/xaprb.com/content/blog/2014-12-07-eventual-consistency-simpler-than-mvcc.md

 implementation details leak through, inevitably.
 That's what you are seeing above.

-One of the logical necessities, for example, is that you can only modify the latest version of a row.
+One of the logical necessities, for example, is that you can only modify the latest version of a row (eventually, at least).
 If you try to update an old version (the version contained in your consistent snapshot), you're going to get into trouble.
-There can be only one truth and conflicting versions of the data aren't allowed to be presented to a user as they are in eventual consistency.
+There can (eventually) be only one truth, and conflicting versions of the data aren't allowed to be presented to a user as they are in eventual consistency.
 For this reason, various kinds of operations cause you to confront hard questions, such as: